alfonsof/aws-java-examples/awslambdas3example/README.md

 # AWS Lambda Function S3 Java example

 This folder contains an AWS Lambda Function example in Java on AWS (Amazon Web Services).
-Handle an AWS simple Lambda function that sends information to the log about a file when it appears in a S3 bucket.
+It handles an AWS simple Lambda function that sends information to the log about a file when it appears in a S3 bucket.